IQ-Solutions/iq_uswds/README.md

 __dist_theme__ - The USWDS complier scss source path.
 This is where styles.scss should be located.

 Using the information above, configure your subtheme with the appropriate paths relative to your theme.

+##### Acquia Hosted Sites
+Due to the file structure associated with Acquia you are going to need to edit the following in your theme directory to get Fractal to work properly.

+1. Edit line 4 gulpfile.js
+	- `../../../../themes/custom/iq_uswds` to `../../../../docroot/themes/custom/iq_uswds`
+2. Edit line 2 of fractal.config.js
+    - `../../../../themes/custom/iq_uswds/fractal.config` to `../../../../docroot/themes/custom/iq_uswds/fractal.config`

 #### Usage
 Now that you've added the appropriate configuration for your subtheme.
 You can now get started.